 Process for Using

-STEP 1: Employee Health will determine when employees need to be quarantined away from work due to a work-related infectious disease in order to protect the safety of patients, research, research animals, employees and/or the public.
+STEP 1: Employee Health, or another governmental authority, will determine when employees need to be quarantined from work due to a work-related infectious disease in order to protect the safety of patients, research, research animals, employees and/or the public.

 STEP 2: Employee Health will advise the department management and each employee about the quarantine process, timeline and requirements.

-STEP 3: Employee Health will notify the HR Consultant and via email with the following information about the leave:
+STEP 3: Employee Health will notify the HR Business Partner via email with the following information about the leave:

 - the total number of hours and

-- range of dates the Leave Center should enter as Quarantine for Infectious Disease Leave in Kronos.
+- range of dates the Leave Center should enter as Quarantine for Infectious Disease Leave in the timekeeping system.

 STEP 4: During the quarantine period, if the employee becomes ill with the suspected infectious disease, the employee will utilize accrued leave banks and any federal and/or state mandated leave requirements (ex: Family Medical Leave).